miage-lille/my-profile/doc/redux.md

 To access informations from the current state inside a component, use the hook [useSelector](https://react-redux.js.org/api/hooks#useselector)

 You have an exemple in `src/pages/home/index.js`

+## Logging

+Redux logger is setup in dev.
+Open your browser console to browse history of actions.